Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ---
 What I read, think, and reflect today.

+2024.12.29
+===
+Todo: Kaggle baseline model; connect on xhs snt; 30 more questions; deal with renting and vpn stuff

+2024.12.28
+===
+No planning and no work done.

 2024.12.27
 ===
 Todo: Kaggle start; connect on xhs snt; 30 more questions; deal with renting and vpn stuff

+Result: spent much time on Kaggle didn't do other things

 2024.12.26
 ===